mishakarpinskiy/test_splynx_docs/files/configuration/main_configuration/sms_config/sms_config.md

 SMS config
 =========

-Splynx ISP Framework supports sending of notifications and reminders to customers via SMS.
-For the configuration of SMS gateway you need to find a local SMS gateway and set up Splynx to work with that getaway.
+Splynx supports sending of notifications and reminders to customers via SMS.
+For the configuration of SMS sending you need to find a suitable SMS gateway and set up Splynx to work with it.

-To configure SMS sending in Splynx click on `Config→Main→SMS`.
+To configure SMS sending in Splynx navigate to `Config→Main→SMS`.

 ![Config menu](main_menu.png)